 Single-pole thermostats: Stelpro Single-Pole Electric Heater Wall Thermostat

-Baseboard heaters don’t always come with thermostats, requiring you to purchase one separately in order to control the heater.
+Baseboard heaters don’t always come with thermostats, requiring you to find one separately in order to control the heater.
 There are two types of thermostats, and you’ll need to get the correct one for your heater.
 Single-pole thermostats, like this Stelpro model, have two wires.

 Double-pole thermostats: Honeywell Manual 4-Wire Premium Baseboard Thermostat